dietercastel/SAE/README.md

 ### excludeAuthRoot (Boolean, Optional)
 Default value: `true`
 Determines whether to exclude the root path "/" from the session authentication mechanism.
-Only the "/" path is excluded when true.
+Only the "/" path is excluded when true for obvious reasons.
 NOT "/somethinghere" nor "/some/thing/here".
-We assume that "/" is used as public entry point for the web application so it's default value is `true`.
+We assume that "/" is often used as public entry point for the web application that's why the default value is `true`.
-Setting this to false would result in making your application inaccesible to anyone without a valid session.
+Setting this to false would result in making your application inaccesible to anyone without a valid session unless you excluded other routes with the `excludedAuthRoutes` option described next.

 ### excludedAuthRoutes ([String], Optional)
 Default value: `[]`
-Other routes to exclude from the authentication mechanism.
-Login route, register route and any resources that should be accessible without authentication should be excluded.
+Other routes to exclude from the session authentication mechanism.
+Login route, register route and any resources that should be accessible without a valid session should be excluded.
 If you exclude for example `"/login"` all paths starting with `"/login/"` will ALSO be excluded from authentication.
-So `"/login/admin"`,`"/login/some/thing/here"` will also be excluded from the authentication middleware.
+E.g. `"/login/admin"` and  `"/login/some/thing/here"` will be accessible without a valid session.

 ### sessionIdleTimeout (Integer, Optional)
 Default value: `1200`